vaubarth/ds2025/web/docs/architecture/k8s.md

 ## Services and definitions

 We use [kustomize](https://kustomize.io/) to define flexible application configuration.
-When you bootstrap a new service via the `ds` cli a basic structure is created for you.
+When you bootstrap a new service via the `ds` CLI a basic structure is created for you.
 This includes a base manifest as well as overlays for development and production.
-`ds` provides sensible defaults for most usecases but you can further adapt the manifests for your specific needs.
+`ds` provides sensible defaults for most use-cases but you can further adapt the manifests for your specific needs.

-For packaging and dependency management where needed we use [Helm](https://helm.sh/).
+Where needed, we use [Helm](https://helm.sh/) for packaging and dependency management.
-We however try to not rely on Helm for customizations and templating wherever possible.
-Instead use kustomize as the outcomes are easier to predict.
+However, we try to not rely on Helm for customizations and templating.
+Wherever possible we use kustomize as the outcomes are easier to predict.

 ## Workloads